ecdye/zram-config/README.md

 Add new drives with the first collumn providing the drive type and then drive details seperated by tab

-All algorithm in /proc/crypto are supported but only lzo/lz4 have zramctl text strings. lz4 is the fastest whilst deflate as much better text compression.
+All algorithm in /proc/crypto are supported but only lzo/lz4 have zramctl text strings. lz4 is the fastest whilst deflate has much better text compression.

 mem_limit is compressed memory limit and will is a hard memory limit for sys admin.